amoyroud/Gmail-Audio-Drafting/gmail-audio-drafting.md

 ## Features

+### Audio Drafting Workflow (Simplified)

+1.  **Start Recording:** The user clicks the microphone button or presses the spacebar (when the component is focused) associated with an email.
+2.  **Recording:** The component captures audio input.
+3.  **Stop Recording:** The user clicks the stop button or releases the spacebar.
+4.  **Processing:**
+    *   The recorded audio is sent to the transcription service (`elevenlabsService.transcribeSpeech`).
+    *   During transcription, specific keywords (like an EA name) can trigger actions (e.g., adding the EA's email to the CC list).
+    *   The returned transcription text is then automatically sent to the AI service (`mistralService.generateDraftResponse`) along with context from the original email.
+5.  **Display Draft:** The AI-enhanced draft reply is displayed to the user.
+6.  **User Actions:** The user is presented with the following options:
+    *   **Edit:** Allows the user to modify the generated draft text directly in a text area.
+    *   **Add CC:** Users can search for and add contacts to the CC list using an autocomplete field.
+    *   **Save Draft:** Saves the current draft (edited or original AI-generated) to Gmail using `gmailService.createDraft`.
+    *   **Send:** Sends the current draft (edited or original AI-generated) as an email reply using `gmailService.sendEmail`.

+*This flow removes the previous explicit "Enhance with AI" step, making it an integral part of the speech-to-text process.*

 ### Add Executive Assistant (EA) via Voice

 - **Configuration:** Users can set an "EA Trigger Name/Phrase" and "EA Email Address" in the Settings page (`src/pages/SettingsPage.tsx`).